 Contact the chair to learn more and get involved.

-The ACRM Pain Rehabilitation Networking Group (PRNG) will attract the best clinicians and researchers in the world to promote and study interdisciplinary pain rehabilitation.
+The ACRM Pain Rehabilitation Networking Group (PNG) will attract the best clinicians and researchers in the world to promote and study interdisciplinary pain rehabilitation.
 We will use the information from research and collaboration to reduce the emotional and physical suffering associated with pain.

 Abstract Development for Presentation at ACRM 2020 Conference